samiamlabs/minireach_docs/source/precision_control.rst

 ------------------------
 In the reglering2017ff repo a feedforward controller of the angular velocity has been implemented it is currently not finished and will thus need some time to work.
 In order for the truck to manage to take really sharp curves the earlier implementation requires an aggressive controller.
-However a too aggressive controller produces a oscillative behaviour in the truck, clearly seen after the implementation of the offset dynamic in control wheel.
+However a too aggressive controller produces a oscillative behaviour in the truck, clearly seen after the implementation of the offset dynamic in control wheel and put extra stress on stearing actuators.
 This is undesired even if the truck fulfills the precision demands.
 A feedforward makes it possible to decrease the dependency of the feedback and is possible since we know the curve we want to follow.
 Thus a reasonable alternative to an aggressive controller is a feedforward.
 The feedforward can be implemented in many ways.
 In reglering2017ff it was used the fact that the curve is known thus calculating the second derivative of the curve and from this determine with respect to the time offset what the angular velocity should be.